launchdarkly/LaunchDarkly-Docs/apidocs/feature-flags.md

 Every feature flag has a set of top-level attributes, as well as an `environments` map containing the flag rollout and targeting rules specific to each environment.
 Top-level attributes include things like the flag's name, description, tags, and creation date.

 For reference, here's a complete feature flag representation.
-We will break this down and explain each attribute in detail.
+Below we break this down and explain each attribute in detail.

 ```json
 {